RolfyLl/osticket-prereqs/README.md

 <p>
 To Fisnish Setting OsTicket i went on the web to see if i could log on and access Osticket using the credintuals i made.
 And It Was Succesfull!

-    Stay tune for the next lab were i creat roles, departments, teams and much more..
+  -Stay tune for the next lab were i create roles, departments, teams and much more...
 </p>
 <br />